Together-Java/ModernJava/src/projects/data_visualization.md

 Computers are uniquely suited to making visualizations.
 Modern data sets are often quite large and already stored on a computer.
-It is easier for a computer to turn that visualization into a chart or diagram of some kind than it is for a human to sit down and labor with a sheet of paper and a ruler.
+It is easier for a computer to turn that data into a chart or diagram of some kind than it is for a human to sit down and labor with a sheet of paper and a ruler.

 ## Your Goal